arshednabeel/arshednabeel.github.io/elsewhere.markdown

 I occasionally make sketches and artwork, digital and otherwise.
 The better ones can be found on my [Instagram](https://www.instagram.com/eigenhuman/) profile.

 I very rarely write blog-posts on [Medium](https://medium.com/@arshednabeel), the subject matter of which vary wildly.
-Attempts to consistently blog about one chosen topic has so far been unsucessful, but I am starting to like it this way.
+Attempts to consistently blog about one chosen topic have so far been unsucessful, but I am starting to like it this way.

+I am also on [Facebook](https://www.facebook.com/arshednabeel) and [LinkedIn](https://www.linkedin.com/arshed-nabeel)